DaanWur/prompt-task/README.md

 ## Overview

-This project is an LLM gateway that ensures prompt sanitization both before they are sent to an AI model and after responses are received.
+This project is an LLM gateway that ensures prompt sanitization before and after it is sent to an AI model.
-It runs in Docker using `docker-compose`, with `PostgreSQL` as the database and `NestJS` as the backend framework.
+The project runs in Docker using `docker-compose` with `PostgreSQL` as the database and `NestJS` as the backend framework.
 Model execution is handled by `node-llama-cpp`, and during each `docker-compose` build, a predefined AI model is automatically downloaded and integrated into the container.
 Access to the API requires user registration and authentication, as all endpoints are secured with `JWT-based` authentication.
-To simplify the addition of new sanitization rules, I implemented the `Command` design pattern.
-This approach makes it easy to extend the sanitization logic by adding new commands without modifying existing code, ensuring flexibility and maintainability
+I implemented the `Command` design pattern to simplify adding new sanitization rules.
+This approach makes it easy to extend the sanitization logic by adding new commands without modifying existing code, ensuring flexibility and maintainability.
+To maintain service efficiency I also added a `Redis` instance to the `docker-compose` so the frequent responses will be stored.

 ## Instructions for Using the Service